True transparency: Why exposing internal processes to your customers pays off

 Fear not: you will get more than you give

 - It saves time for your employees (and customers, too).
-It’s more productive to request a customer’s information directly through your online platform than gathering crucial information over the phone.
+It’s more productive to request a customer’s information directly through your online platform than to gather crucial information over the phone.

 - It enables crowdsourcing.
 Building an online community for your business can turn into an information goldmine when customers start sharing valuable information that can help develop products, businesses, and processes.